Rules and Regulations for Public Restrooms

 - Phenolic core: Another cost-effective and durable option, phenolic core bathroom partitions have a phenolic resin coating, which helps makes them resistant to most pollutants and easy to clean.

 - Stainless steel: The classic option, stainless steel bathroom partitions offer timeless beauty, are low-maintenance and resist rust and scratches.

 Bathroom Partitions From One Point Partitions

-Whether you’re creating a brand-new bathroom layout or revamping an existing restroom, you’ll need to ensure it adheres to these rules and regulations.
+Whether you’re creating a brand-new bathroom layout or project managing a bathroom renovation, you’ll need to ensure it adheres to these rules and regulations.
 At One Point Partitions, we can help your create your bathroom layout and even offer you a free quote, along with a mockup of your completed design.